lombardo-chcg/lombardo-chcg.github.io/_posts/11/2017-03-18-scalatra+docker-(part-2).md

 {% endhighlight %}

 *again if you want to see the entire file in its finished state [check out this commit](https://github.com/lombardo-chcg/scalatra-docker/blob/ecb53fc93adc99acfb060eca23736c51cd061762/src/main/scala/com/lombardo/app/DemoApiServlet.scala)*

+In the [next chapter](/web-dev/2017/03/19/scalatra+docker-(part-3).html) we will build a fat jar from our Scalatra project.